 A company based in Hong Kong that has its main headquarters overseas will want to bring the profits back to the main offices abroad.
 Repatriation of profits via dividends is the most common was to do so and in Hong Kong it’s the most convenient.

-Bank procedures for profit repatriation in Hong Kong
+What are the bank procedures for profit repatriation in Hong Kong?

-- the resolution of the Boards of Directors regarding dividend and bonus distribution to/from the company.
+- • Preparation of the documents: the tax payment statement, the tax return, the resolution of the Boards of Directors regarding dividend and bonus distribution to/from the company.